Second-Order Coherence Across the Brillouin Lasing Threshold: Theory and Numerical Simulation

 In the intermediate region between $P_{\text{inst}}$ and $P_{\text{thresh}}$ however, the nonlinear nature of the Brillouin interaction becomes apparent: both super-thermal and sub-thermal statistics are observed as a result of the instability.
-Super-thermal statistics arise from fluctuations in the pump and acoustic fields causing the system to begin to lase only for the pump field to be depleted, causing a ``flickering'' in Stokes-scattered power which manifests as an increase in the second-order coherence on top of thermal light.
+Super-thermal statistics arise from fluctuations in the pump and acoustic fields causing the system to begin to lase only for the pump field to be depleted, causing a ``flickering'' in Stokes-scattered power, which manifests as an increase in the second-order coherence on top of thermal light.
+This pump depletion occurs as the self-reinforcing amplification of the coupled Stokes and acoustic modes exceeds the rate at which energy is coupled into the pump mode from the drive laser.
 Sub-thermal statistics arise from the system slipping increasingly over the lasing threshold and accumulating a coherent optical amplitude.
 The interplay of these effects first raise $g^{(2)}(0)$ above 2, followed by a monotonic decrease to Poissonian statistics as the pump power is increased above the lasing threshold.
-To fully capture these complex dynamics, Eqns~(\ref{eqn:langevineqns}) are numerically integrated via the Euler method, neglecting optical vacuum noise terms and assuming room-temperature thermal acoustic fluctuations (see Supplement 1).
+To fully capture the non-linear three-wave mixing, Eqns~(\ref{eqn:langevineqns}) are numerically integrated via the Euler method, neglecting optical vacuum noise terms and assuming room-temperature thermal acoustic fluctuations (see Supplement 1).
 Importantly, this model includes classical noise on the intracavity pump amplitude.
 The resultant Brillouin coupling fluctuations are introduced via a complex noise term in the pump field which models fluctuations in the intracavity amplitude.
 The results of this numerical simulation are discussed together with the experimental results below.